monero-project/kovri-docs/kovri.i2p/_i18n/en/contributing.md

 2. A proposal show that the contributor respects the input of all project collaborators
 3. A proposal allows seamless collaborator input in an open forum
 4. A proposal saves time if a collaborator is working on a similar feature/issue
-5. A proposal prevents catasrophes and mishaps or allows collaborators to prepare for catasrophes and mishaps
+5. A proposal prevents catastrophes and mishaps or allows collaborators to prepare for catastrophes and mishaps

 *Not* opening a proposal will *not* prevent you from contributing; we will merge what you PR - but a proposal is highly recommended.